CSC207-UofT/Java-Shell/README.md

 If gradle fails to run, read the error message displayed and adjust your settings as needed.
-For example, you may need to change the Gradle JVM setting.
+For example, you may need to change your project SDK or change the Gradle JVM setting.

 ## Commands
 List of commands available